By Ronald Ulrich, Vice President, Product Consulting and Compliance at ADP

 The SECURE Act 2.0 and other legislation may be coming — and here's what you need to know about its potential impact on your business.

-A House-approved SECURE Act 2.0 is on the horizon in the U.S., with 50+ provisions to help remove some of the barriers faced by employees trying to save for retirement.
+A House-approved SECURE Act 2.0 (now named SECURE 2.0) is on the horizon in the U.S., with 50+ provisions to help remove some of the barriers faced by employees trying to save for retirement.

 As Congress gets back to business this fall to finalize the bill's specifics, here's a brief recap of the likely changes to company retirement plan requirements — and their benefits to employees and employers alike.
 The Senate is also working on provisions that will also be considered alongside the SECURE 2.0 Act.